 I know, it’s a long list.
-And not only does this lifestyle kickstart those immediate health effects, it also comes with long-term ones as well- like treating and preventing a number of diseases. #kaleyeah
+And not only does this lifestyle kick-start those immediate health effects, but it also comes with long-term ones as well, like treating and preventing a number of diseases. #kaleyeah

 Cardiovascular Disease and Stroke– Heart disease remains the number one cause of death in the US, even though the disease is preventable.
-A healthy plant based diet greatly reduces the risk of heart disease by knocking out three of its main contributing factors: obesity, high cholesterol and blood pressure.
+A healthy lifestyle full of produce greatly reduces the risk of heart disease by knocking out three of its main contributing factors: obesity, high cholesterol and blood pressure.

-Bone Health- A plant based diet can provide all the calcium you need, provided you maintain a well-balanced diet.
+Bone Health– This lifestyle can provide all the calcium you need, provided you maintain a well-balanced diet.
 And though we can’t downplay the importance of calcium, it is not the only thing needed to support strong bones.

 SHARE: What kind of plant-based diet works best for you?